 Tip for Beginners: Start by checking for existing Cooperatives in your area, workplace, or organizations you are involved in.
 It would be easier to join these groups as you may already be eligible for membership and you may already be familiar with their services.

 4. Invest in Government Securities

 Consider investing in government securities issued by the Bureau of the Treasury (BTr) to raise funds to support government projects.
-These are debt instruments in which periodic coupon payments are made and the invested principal paid at maturity.
-Treasury notes and bonds issue periodic fixed-interest payments until their maturity of two years or up to 25 years.
+These are debt instruments in which periodic coupon payments are made, and the invested principal is paid at maturity.
+Treasury notes and bonds issue periodic fixed-interest payments until their maturity of two or 25 years.
 The interest yields allow you to earn a fixed passive income over a specified period.

 - Low risk of default as the principal and interest are backed by the Philippine government.